FirebaseExtended/firebase-queue/docs/guide.md

 });
 ```

-Your Firebase database should now look like this:
+Your Firebase Database should now look like this:

 ```
 root